 The mole creature collided with the Ratman, striking blindly with its long claws, the missing strikes carving deep wounds into the stone behind the Ratman.

-By the time that the others returned they found the scientist laying on the ground of the cave with his blood spilt.
-The Ratmen who were in the cave with him looked even worse than he did, their bodies cut to ribbons, and their flesh being eaten by the pierced mole creature.
+By the time the others returned, they found the scientist lying on the ground of the cave with his blood spilled.
+The Ratmen who were in the cave with him looked even worse than he did, their bodies cut to ribbons and their flesh being eaten by the pierced mole creature.
 It turned its head and screamed with a shrill that cut through the ears of the Ratmen.
-They Dropped what little they held and rushed towards the beast, raising their crude weapons they lunged at it, with the cost of two more lives the monster laid slain on the ground.
+They Dropped what little they held and rushed towards the beast; raising their crude weapons, they lunged at it; with the cost of two more lives, the monster lay slain on the ground.

 The Ratmen started to cry as they knelt by his side, one of them taking the book from their leader and flicking through the pages.

-“I am not your master, because you are not my slave.
-You are My cre…” His words faultering as his life left him, and the lights overhead were consumed by the complete darkness of the cave.
+“I am not your master because you are not my slave.
+You are My cre…” His words faltered as his life left him, and the lights overhead were consumed by the complete darkness of the cave.

 There was a few moments of darkness then the Ratman with the book muttered out words that created a single, small light.
 The Ratmen collected as one group and surrounded the small sphere of light.